andela/-buggy-python/README.md

 ### Changes Documentation by module and function.

+#### File init.py.
+1. Import function from different files in the snippets module to enable direct import from main.py.
 #### File foobar.py foo().

 1. Default parameters cannot be mutable values change empty to a null value.